KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/05-world-tree-axis-mundi.md

   - **Right Pillar (DP – Morgis):** Expansion / Mercy.
   - **Left Pillar (DL – Sophis):** Restriction / Structure.
   These pillars express the dynamic interplay between **Structuring** and **Animating** principles along the axis of emanation.
-- **The Qliphoth (IDP / IDL ↔ VOS):** The “shells” or inverse reflections of the Sefirot—hollow archetypal vessels animated by the **Void of Self (🕷️ Nekron)**.
-They map the **Khaonic Tree** as a distorted mirror of the Aionic structure, existing between the **Inverse Archetypal layer (IL₄)** and the **First Entropic Hypostasis (IL₅)**—the threshold where Form becomes inversion and coherence collapses into decay.
+- **The Qliphoth (IDP / IDL ↔ VOS):** The “shells” or inverse reflections of the Sefirot — hollow archetypal vessels animated by the **Void of Self (🕷️ Nekron)**.
+They map the **Khaonic Tree** as a distorted mirror of the Aionic structure, existing between the **Inverse Archetypal layer (IL₄)** and the **First Entropic Hypostasis (IL₅)** — the threshold where Form becomes inversion and coherence collapses into decay.

 ### 3. The Ashvattha Tree (Hindu)
 - **Focus:** The **Inverted Tree of Manifestation.**
 - **Roots in ⚫ Aion:** The Upanishads describe the eternal Ashvattha as rooted in the supernal stillness of Aion, extending **declivously (C↓)** through the layers of becoming toward embodiment (**ES / EM**).
 - **Branches in Manifest Form:** Represent the embodied domains where consciousness participates in matter.
   The inversion emphasizes that manifestation unfolds **from the Supernal Source through declivous emanation.**
-  Liberation is the motion **from the transient leaves of form through the branches of becoming toward the Root (C↑→⚫)**—the acclivous return to perfect coherence.
+  Liberation is the motion **from the transient leaves of form through the branches of becoming toward the Root (C↑→⚫)** — the acclivous return to perfect coherence.

 ### 4. The Tree of Life & Knowledge (Genesis)
 - **Focus:** The **Bifurcation of Paths** at the embodied threshold.